-Although we trust health care professionals that these medications are appropriate, we are not given much information about them.
+Most parents implicitly trust health care professionals that these medications are appropriate, but we are not given much information about them.
 What are these medications that are being given to our babies?
-Here I explain the reflux medications and issues surrounding them.
+Here I explain the common baby acid reflux medications and the issues surrounding them.

 Although many parents feel that it helps reduce the amount of milk being regurgitated, it has been widely reported that it causes constipation.
 This is because it is more difficult for the milk to be digested due to it being thicker.
 Constipation itself can cause many difficulties such as wind, bloating and stomach cramps.

 This is a proton pump inhibitor (PPI) and is used as an acid suppressant.
 This reduces how much acid the stomach makes by inhibiting the enzymes that produce the stomach acid.
-It can help when a baby is suffering from acid reflux.
+It can help a baby who is suffering from acid reflux.
 This can often present as ‘silent reflux’ when the baby does not regurgitate milk but is very uncomfortable and it is believed that stomach acid is washing back up.

 However, advice is not to give this to infants under the age of 12 months.
 Yet it is widely prescribed by health care professionals to babies under this age.
-I really think more research is needed into this drug that our babies are being given.
 It has a lot of side effects such as nausea, headaches, stomach cramps and constipation.
 A baby can’t tell you that they are suffering from a headache, they just cry.
-This is probably why crying often doesn’t stop when given this medication.
+This is probably why many parents report that their baby continues to cry whilst taking this drug.

 Also, it is worth noting that omeprazole is designed to be a short term resolution as we need stomach acid to keep bacteria and other pathogens at bay.
 Another of the side effects is bacteria overgrowth due to the lack of stomach acid.
 Unfortunately, not many parents are given advice on when and how to wean their babies off this medication.